AveroLLC/sdet-exercise/README.md

 ---
 ## Running the API Locally
 A mock version of the Avero Public API can be executed in a Docker container.
 It is this container against which you should write tests.

-TODO: Add docker instructions here.
+### Prerequisites
+You will need the latest `stable` docker release.
+See the [Docker install instructions](https://docs.docker.com/install/) for more information.

+### Steps to run

+1. Pull the Docker image: `docker pull avero/sdet-coding-exercise`
+2. Run the docker image, opening up port 9000: `docker run -p 9000:9000 avero/sdet-coding-exercise`
+3. You're all set.
+You can hit [http://localhost:9000/v1/core/businesses](http://localhost:9000/v1/core/businesses) in a browser and sanity check you get a response back

 ## Avero Public API Specification